-Current RN licensure to practice in Texas and any other state relevant to student's clinical experiences.

-- 2. Basic undergraduate statistics course (3 semester hours). - Personal interview with the graduate coordinator for the desired program, either in person or by telephone. - Compliance with the State and Program mandated immunizations before enrollment in the first clinical course. - Current liability insurance purchased through MSU is required by students in the clinical setting in advanced practice student roles.
-(Coverage runs September 1 -August 31). - 6.
+- 1. Current RN licensure to practice in Texas and any other state relevant to student's clinical experiences. - 2.
+Basic undergraduate statistics course (3 semester hours). - 3.
+Personal interview with the graduate coordinator, either in person or by telephone. - Compliance with the State and Program mandated immunizations before enrollment in the first clinical course.
+Refer to the Wilson School of Nursing Immunization Policy at http://hs2.mwsu.edu/nursing/pdf/immunizations.pdf. - Current liability insurance purchased through MSU is required by students in the clinical setting in advanced practice student roles.
+(Coverage runs September 1 - August 31). - 6.
 Documentation of current health insurance. - 7.
-Documentation of current CPR/BLS Health Care Provider Certification
+Documentation of current CPR/BLS Health Care Provider Certification - 8.
+Students must present evidence of basic physical assessment content in their undergraduate program or completion of approved physical assessment content (for FNP and Nurse Educator students).
+Students may be required to demonstrate competence in physical assessment skills if most recent content exposure and clinical experience occurred more than three years prior to admission.